Thai fermented rice noodles from scratch step-by-step recipe with photos.

 3. Grind the rice with minimal water

 5. Pour the ground rice paste onto muslin or cheesecloth

 6. Place a heavy weight on top and let it ferment for two days (Third fermentation)

 7. Dried rice starch after third fermentation

 8. Add hot water and knead the rice starch

-9. Add hot water and knead the rice starch
+9. Keep adding water slowly and knead the rice starch

 11. Place it in fresh muslin or cheesecloth and steam it

 13. The outer 0.5 cm should be cooked (gelatinised)